 At the start of each year the School of Psychology informs AHPRA of new students admitted into each of the Master of Psychology programs.
 It is important that, on enrolment, all students MUST apply for and obtain provisional registration with the Psychology Board of Australia.
 Students are required to provide a copy of their registration details to the Program Administrator on their first day of class.

 The application form and details of fees payable are available on the Psychology Board of Australia website

 Students will not automatically be registered as a full practitioner on completion of their degree.
 This is a separate process and must be completed by the student on graduation.
 See AHPRA website for details.

 First Aid Certificate for Dentistry and Oral Health students

-Students must provide evidence that they hold a current approved national First Aid Certificate (including Cardiopulmonary Resuscitation) prior to commencing in the Bachelor of Dental Surgery (BDS) and Bachelor of Oral Health (BOH) programs.
+Students must hold a current and approved national First Aid Certificate (including Cardiopulmonary Resuscitation) while enrolled in the Bachelor of Dental Surgery (BDS) and Bachelor of Oral Health (BOH) programs.
 The preferred certificates are Apply First Aid (HLTFA311A) or Provide First Aid (HLTAID003) certificates issued by members of the Australian Resuscitation Council.

 First Aid Certificate for Medicine students

 Commencing MBBS students must hold a current and approved national First Aid Certificate (including Cardiopulmonary Resuscitation) before the end of semester one of their intake year.
 The preferred First Aid certificates are Apply First Aid (HLTFA311A) or Provide First Aid (HLTAID003) issued by members of the Australian Resuscitation Council, for example: